frayhan94/SmartCluster/readme.md

 }

-- Last thing you have to do is release the APK by running these command cd android && ./gradlew assembleRelease
+- After that you have to do is release the APK by running these command cd android && ./gradlew assembleRelease

+- Make sure the folder assets exist inside android/app/main

+- Finally you have to run below command to generate real apk react-native bundle --platform android --dev false --entry-file index.android.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res/